 Make extra portions to freeze for easy meals that are cheaper than shop-bought ready meals.

 Use the slow cooker for easy meals which involve minimal effort and also low energy costs to cook.

 Reduce the amount of meat in a dish and replace it with lentils or other pulses to reduce cost and keep a similar taste.

 Add cheap carbs like pasta to a meal to bulk it out.
 If a salad is not filling enough for you add some cooked pasta for a few pennies.

 Cook one meal for everyone so it costs less and you can use larger cheaper packs of ingredients.

-Only serve everyone up the amount they will eat.
+Only serve everyone the amount they will eat.
 Anything else should be saved for another day or frozen.

 Ways to reduce waste when putting away the shopping

 Take everything out of the fridge before you put your shopping away so the new things go to the back.
-This helps ensure things that need use at the front and reduce food waste by food getting buried at the back!
+This helps ensure things that need use at the front and reduces food waste by food getting buried at the back!

 Check what needs using or repackaging to ensure it lasts as long as possible.
 Adding a sheet of kitchen roll to a salad bag helps it last longer.